 The fifth AutoStyle factor weighs in favor of equity treatment if the purported borrower is undercapitalized.
-In theory, undercapitalization suggests equity treatment because it may indicate that the supposed lender advanced funds with no expectation of repayment, since the borrower would never be able to repay the advance.63 However, courts have raised doubts as to whether undercapitalization is a probative fact for making recharacterization determinations in the bankruptcy context.64 Circuit courts on either side of the current circuit split agree that "[i]n many cases, an insider will be the only party willing to make a loan to a struggling business," and "recharacterization should not be used to discourage good faith loans."65 Courts "exercise caution in this area" because "discourag[ing] owners from trying to salvage a business" is not "desirable as social policy" and would create an "unhealthy deterrent effect" on efforts to rescue distressed companies66-"all companies in bankruptcy are in some sense undercapitalized."67
+In theory, undercapitalization suggests equity treatment because it may indicate that the supposed lender advanced funds with no expectation of repayment, since the borrower would never be able to repay the advance.
+However, courts have raised doubts as to whether undercapitalization is a probative fact for making recharacterization determinations in the bankruptcy context.
+The Circuit courts on either side of the current circuit split agree that "[i]n many cases, an insider will be the only party willing to make a loan to a struggling business," and "recharacterization should not be used to discourage good faith loans."
+Courts "exercise caution in this area" because "discourage good faith loans."
+Courts "exercise a business" is not "desirable as social policy" and would create an "unhealthy deterrent effect" on efforts to rescue distressed companies in bankruptcy are in some sense undercapitalized."